 - You need one or more containers – You can follow the instructions here to create a container.

-- Application Gateway v2 SKU up and running (Standard or WAF) – If you don’t have an Application Gateway, you can follow the step by step guide and create one here.
+5) Application Gateway v2 SKU up and running (Standard or WAF) – If you don’t have an Application Gateway, you can follow the step-by-step guide and create one here.

-- You need a private (.pfx) certificate for your custom domain so you can upload it to the Application Gateway listener.
+- You need a private (.pfx) certificate for your custom domain so you can upload it to the Application Gateway listeners.

 Below you can find the architecture diagram used for this solution: